xxshady/altv-esbuild-rust-wasm/example/rust-wasm/src/base_objects/docs_borrowed.md

 altv::new_scope(|scope| {
   // `player` is attached to `scope` now let player: Option<&altv::Player> = altv::Player::get_by_id(scope, 123);
+  // let's assume player with such id is valid on this tick let player: altv::Player = player.unwrap();

   altv::set_timeout(|| {
     // compile time error, because `player` is attached to `scope`